rust-lang/blog.rust-lang.org/posts/2022-10-28-gats-stabilization.md

    |                   ^^^^^^^^^^
 ```

 Well, that isn't great.
-Turns out, this is pretty closely related to the first limitation we talked about earlier.
-But has strong connections to the borrow checker.
+Turns out, this is pretty closely related to the first limitation we talked about earlier, even
+though the borrow checker does play a role here.

-But, let's look at something that's very clearly a borrow checker problem, by looking at an implementation of the `Filter` struct returned by the `filter` method:
+On the other hand, let's look at something that's very clearly a borrow checker problem, by looking at an implementation
+of the `Filter` struct returned by the `filter` method:

 ```rust
 impl<I: LendingIterator, P> LendingIterator for Filter<I, P>